Geneva College

 Loan Cancellation

-Cancelation can also be called forgiveness or discharge depending on the reason behind it.
+Cancellation can also be called forgiveness or discharge depending on the reason behind it.
 This means you are no longer responsible to pay all or part of your loan.
-Be sure you have the amount and cancelation details confirmed and organized so that you can take part in the program.
+Be sure you have the amount and cancellation details confirmed and organized so that you can take part in the program.
 For more information and details on the types and requirements for cancellation, please check with your servicer or visit: studentaid.gov.

 Loan Deferment and Forbearance